pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

-To validate that the proper pod is running, do a 'describe' on the deployment or one of the pods and see what image is currently in use.
+To validate that the proper pod is running, do a 'describe' on the deployment (*kubectl get deployment*) or one of the pods and see what image is currently in use.

 Let's save the results of our deployment, just in case we want to recreate it.